✦ Content Navigation:

 1. A removable disk is also allowed to convert.

-2. Converting system disk to GPT partition style requires 64-bit operating systems.
-Note that Windows XP 64bit can only use GPT disk for data storage.
+2. To convert a system disk to GPT partition style, you'll need a 64-bit operating system.
+However, it's worth noting that Windows XP 64-bit has a limitation and can only use GPT for data storage, not as the system disk itself.

-3. After converting a system disk from MBR to GPT, or GPT to MBR, you have to change the boot mode from UEFI to BIOS, or Legacy BIOS to UEFI for a smooth boot.
+3. After converting a system disk from MBR to GPT, or GPT to MBR, you need to switch the boot mode from UEFI to BIOS, or vice versa, for a seamless boot process.

 ▶ Is Windows 10 GPT or MBR?